 When CPC volunteers and staff without medical training spread false and deceptive information that causes pregnant people to delay or forego seeking prenatal care from legitimate health care providers, they put the lives of pregnant people at risk.
-Moreover, the failure of most Minnesota CPCs to provide prenatal or wellness care to pregnant clients, while offering non-diagnostic ultrasounds by staff or volunteers unqualified to identify medical conditions that could affect a pregnancy, is a grave concern, especially amid a maternal mortality crisis in the U.S. driven by inadequate and unequal access to prenatal care; misdiagnosis; and missed warning signs.
+Moreover, the failure of most Montana CPCs to provide prenatal or wellness care to pregnant clients, while offering non-diagnostic ultrasounds by staff or volunteers unqualified to identify medical conditions that could affect a pregnancy, is a grave concern, especially amid a maternal mortality crisis in the U.S. driven by inadequate and unequal access to prenatal care; misdiagnosis; and missed warning signs.

-Montana policymakers should require all public schools to provide medically accurate, age-appropriate, comprehensive sexual health education and comprehensive reproductive health care, including a full range of contraceptive options, for all Montanans.
+Montana policymakers should require all public schools to provide medically accurate, age-appropriate, comprehensive sexual health education and pass policies to increase access to comprehensive reproductive health care, including a full range of contraceptive options, for all Montanans.